Features

 From Harare to Courtside in Japan: Zimbabwean Coach Making Waves in Asian Volleyball

 From the dusty army barracks of Cranborne in Harare to coaching one of Japan’s top women’s volleyball teams, Zimbabwean-born Murray Pole Ndlovu’s journey is a story of faith, resilience and purpose.
 Now an assistant coach at Okayama Seagulls, a professional team in Japan’s elite S.V League, Ndlovu’s rise is anything but ordinary.
-His story begins… Continue reading From Harare to Courtside in Japan: Zimbabwean Coach Making Waves in Asian Volleyball
+His story begins in a military camp, takes root in Zimbabwe’s modest volleyball scene, and grows into a quiet revolution for African sports representation abroad.
+Early Beginnings in…

 African Times